Sometimes, you can be too extreme for your own good.

-It presumes a black child is “more likely to be raised by his mother and father in a two-parent household than was an African-American baby born after the election of the USA’s first African-American President.”
+It presumes that “a child born into slavery in 1860 was more likely to be raised by his mother and father in a two-parent household than was an African-American baby born after the election of the USA’s first African-American President.”
 While one can see the point he is trying to make in reference to the high rate of abortions with young, unwed black females, it is an insensitive comparison that sees slave life as a choice over abortion.

 A cursory reading about slavery in this country should frighten people of Mr. Vander Plaats’ moral position on abortion.
 Some studies may side with Mr. Vander Platts take on slave families but all blacks back then, as some are today, were viewed as inferior to whites and mere property to the slave owners.
 To imply that life raised in slavery is preferable to abortion disregards this salient fact.

 Some slaves were more likely to take care of their master’s children, as opposed to looking after and raising their own children.
 Infanticide was common among black slave women who would rather kill their new-born than see them raised under the tortuous, inhumane life of a slave.